-Lately I started giving interactive remote demonstrations for Trent Bosch (trentboschtools.com) and for clubs.
-I have several HD camera in my workshop allowing me to show exactly what I want to show, giving you details and close-up of the tool, the textures… Those demonstrations are interactive, meaning that anybody attending can ask questions directly if they have a microphone, or in the chat if they want to type.
+Recently, I started giving interactive remote demonstrations for clubs and for individuals through virtualwoodturningdemos.com.
+I have several HD cameras in my workshop allowing me to show exactly what I want to show, giving you details and close-up of the tool, the textures… Those demonstrations are interactive, meaning that anybody attending can ask questions directly if they have a microphone, or in the chat if they want to type.
 I am doing demonstrations on a lot of different topics, including woodturning, carving, texturing, woodburning, painting… Some demonstrations are focused on techniques, like excentric or the use of a specific tool like the bedan, or on the step by step for a piece like a rift or a miniature teapot.

 If you are interested in seeing some of those demonstrations or for a class or a workshop, please send me a message via the contact page of this website and subscribe to my newsletter.